Eliastik/simple-sound-studio-lib/README.md

 - If worker files are not correctly exposed: the export-to-audio-file feature will not work
 - If worklet files are not correctly exposed: the library will fallback to ScriptProcessorNode for certain filters.
 This implementation offers lower performance and quality but remains acceptable as a fallback

+### Documentation

+The documentation of the methods and class can be found here: [docs/](docs/).

+The most important part is the [AudioEditor class](docs/classes/AudioEditor.md).

+You will also be interested by the [VoiceRecorder class](docs/classes/VoiceRecorder.md).

+To construct the object needed to use the features (AudioEditor class/VoiceRecorder class) you will need to use the [SoundStudioFactory](docs/classes/SoundStudioFactory.md).

 ### Project Structure